 Alternative Therapies

-Some sufferers find alternative therapies effective for short term relief of their symptoms, particularly therapies aimed at relaxation.
-Yoga, meditation, assistance dogs, acupuncture and gentle, low-impact exercise are particular popular.
-However, people suffering CRPS should be wary of those seeking to take advantage of their desperation.
+Some sufferers find alternative therapies effective for the short-term relief of their symptoms, particularly therapies aimed at relaxation.
+Yoga, meditation, assistance dogs, acupuncture and gentle, low-impact exercise are particularly popular.
+However, people suffering from CRPS should be wary of providers seeking to take advantage of their desperation.

 Medical Trials

-The large number of people suffering chronic pain means that there is a lot of ongoing research into new forms of treatment, good current examples being those for Neridronate and sensorimotor training.
+The large number of people suffering chronic pain means that there is a lot of ongoing research ongoing into new forms of treatment.

-Whilst medical trials are outside of the scope of their claims, several of our clients have been selected to take part in medical trials, sometimes with encouraging results.
+Whilst medical trials are outside of the scope of their claims, several of our clients have participated in medical trials, sometimes with encouraging results.
+Keep an eye on our Chronic Pain Blog for new trials.